Beryl Stone Properties, Facts and Photos

 Beryl is a natural mineral that comes in many different varieties.
 As a gemstone in its own right it's relatively unknown.

 In its purest form beryl is colourless.
-With the presence of impurities which occur during its formation shades of red green yellow and blue are introduced.
+With the presence of impurities that occur during the crystals' formation shades of red, green, yellow and blue can be introduced.

-Red beryl which is by far the rarest variety was originally named bixbite.
-The name was later removed due to possible confusion with another mineral with a similar name discovered by the same mineralogist.
+Red beryl is one of the world's rarest minerals.
+It was originally called bixbite but the name was later changed due to possible confusion with another mineral with a similar name.
+Ironically both were discovered by the same mineralogist.

 Gemstones cut from beryl are highly sought after.
-Many of the world's largest and flawless specimens are housed in museum collections around the world.
+Many of the world's largest and flawless stones are housed in museum collections around the world.

-Beryl which grades 7.5 to 8 on Mohs scale of mineral hardness is believed to have been one of the gemstones in high priest breastplate.
+Beryl is a lustrous and relatively hard mineral that grades 7.5 to 8 on Mohs scale of hardness.
+It's believed to have been one of the gemstones in the high priest breastplate.
 This biblical garment was worn by the first Jewish high priest.

 Beryl is mined primarily in Brazil, Zimbabwe, South Africa, Namibia and the United States.

-Images are clickable are redirect to the original non-compressed photo.
+Images are clickable are redirect to the original non-compressed photos.